 Is a pioneer in integrating SDGS in the strategy of SMEs and leads an ambitious sustainability management project for the Flemish Government.

-As an academic/corporate project manager he has guided more than 30 young potentials (master’s students) to show in practice that sustainability is a key driver of business model optimization and innovation.
+As an academic/corporate project tutor he has guided more than 50 master’s students to show in practice that sustainability is a key driver of business model optimization and innovation.

 He publishes in both national and international scientific journals and has edited and written various books.
 He specializes in sustainability/CSR in SME's and corporate communication.